The Tenure of Kings and Magistrates: Background and context

-In February 1649, less than two weeks after Parliament executed Charles I, Milton published The Tenure of Kings and Magistrates to justify the action and to defend the government against the Presbyterians who initially voted for the regicide and later condemned it, and whose practices he believed were a "growing threat to freedom."
+In February 1649, less than two weeks after the Parliament of England executed Charles I, Milton published The Tenure of Kings and Magistrates to justify the action and to defend the government against the Presbyterians who initially voted for the regicide and later condemned it, and whose practices he believed were a "growing threat to freedom."
 Milton aimed to expose false reasoning from the opposition, citing scripture throughout the Tenure of Kings and Magistrates to counter biblical reference that would cast holy and public disapproval on Parliament's actions.
 "Milton’s case was not that Charles I was guilty as charged, but that Parliament had the right to prosecute him."
 Milton later remarked that the piece was "written to reconcile men's minds, rather than to determine anything about Charles".

 The work also rebuts theories posited by Robert Filmer and Thomas Hobbes.
 Specifically, Milton took issue with the notions that a separation of powers leads to anarchy and that the king's power was naturally absolute.

 The work appeared five times: in 1649, perhaps written during the King's trial, with a second edition following in 1650 ("with improvements"), and twice in collections (Works, 1697, and Complete Collection, 1698).
-A final edition, revised, retitled, and presenting somewhat altered views, appeared in 1689 during a controversy over the succession of William III.
+A final edition, revised, retitled, and presenting somewhat altered views, appeared in 1689 during a controversy over the succession of William III of England.
 This edition, titled Pro Populo Adversus Tyrannos: Or the Sovereign Right and Power of the People over Tyrants, may have been edited by James Tyrell, a historian, but continued to be advertised, in 1691, as being Milton's work.